sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/k8-other-cloud.md

     host: sourcegraph.company.com
 ```

-You also have the option to manually configure TLS certificate via [TLS Secrets](https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets).
+If you prefer to use your own certificate, you can do so with [TLS Secrets](https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets).

-Create a file with the following and save it as `sourcegraph-frontend-tls.Secret.yaml`
+1. Create a file with the following and save it as `sourcegraph-frontend-tls.Secret.yaml`

 ```yaml
 apiVersion: v1
 kind: Secret